CS5331-ACKS/rest-api-development/README.md

 #### Question 2: Are there any security considerations your team thought about?

 We have thought about security when implementing the API and web application.
 However, not all of the higlighted considerations were implemented due to time restriction.
+- Passwords were hashed using `bcrypt` before being stored in the database.
+If an attacker somehow manages to obtain a database dump, he would not be able to gain knowledge of the plaintext password.
+- Access control was implemented so as to ensure that authenticated users will not be able to perform horizontal privilege escalation.
 - SSL should be implemented to provide confidentiality, integrity and authentication for network data between client and server.
 - Input validation should be implemented to prevent potential injection attack such as SQL injection, XSS, Command injection and etc.
 - Session management should be implemented in order to reduce the probability of session hijacking attack. e.g. Setting absolute timeout.
 - Strong user account policy should be implemented. e.g. account lockout, minimum password length, password complexity and etc.
-- Access control was implemented so as to ensure that authenticated users will not be able to perform horizontal privilege escalation.
 - A whitelist of specific HTTP methods should be implemented for each endpoint in order to prevent potential abuse.
 - Content security policy should be implemented as an additional layer of defense for content injection attacks.